commonsmachinery/catalog/doc/architecture.md

 Backend tasks
 -------------

-To be decided.
-Likely Node, to be able to share libraries with the frontend.
-Either a homegrown simple event-driven task framework, or a suitable library.
+Primarily Node, to be able to share libraries and data models with the modules used by the frontend.
+A plain AMQP library is probably sufficient to drive the tasks, but some more sophisticated event-driven task library might be involved later.

 Databases